prince3339/Todo-Application/README.md

 # todo_app
-Todo Application using vanilla javascript
+Todo Application using vanilla javascript and custom css.